bootchk/BQ25570PowerSupply/readme.md

 Voltage on the storage reaches the programmed Vbat_ok voltage (2.1V.)
 The VBAT_OK pin of the BQ asserts high and enables the LDO.
-The LDO begins operation in the linear mode, yielding  more than 2.0V (after subtracting Vldo of the regulator, less than 0.1 V.)
+The LDO begins operation in the linear mode, yielding  more than 2.0V (after subtracting Vdo of the regulator, less than 0.1 V.)

-Any MCU on the VREG pin powers on (boots.)
+Any MCU on the VREG pin powers on (boots, from a power on reset.)
 It should almost immediately go back to sleep until storage and voltage increase.
 There is hysteresis.
 The BQ will assert its VBAT_OK pin